VictorMadu/food-ordering/README.md

 - Adding caching to all repositories' findById, findByEmail and findByVerified.
 Invalidate or update cache on save (aggregate updated or created)
 - More integration test to cover all usecases.
 - Security: Rate Limiting, stronger secret keys, more secure authentication to db and redis.

+### Note
+- A better queue implementation would have been used.
+But to keep things simple, I went to Bull which uses redis for its storage.
+The issue with Bull is that I dont think it supports distributed systems where we can have multiple systems providing and consuming task.
+A better solid queue would have been used; ie: Kafka, Rabbit MQ, queue implementations using SQL databases.

+I do prefer my own queue implementation to high level of flexibility to tweak things for performance or to suit usecase better.

+- For caching, using a simple storage in memory would be faster than using Redis/Memcache.
+However, when there is need to scale horizontally, it would not fly.

 <h1 style="text-align:center">END</h1>